Raw Apple Cake Recipe

 The reason for this is that the edge of the cake tin is hotter.
 So the batter cooks quicker on the outside than in the middle, meaning the middle has more time to rise.

-Apples are great for cooking with, and this old fashioned raw apple cake recipe is a super alternative to a traditional apple pie.
+Apples are a great ingredient for cooking with.
+This old-fashioned raw apple cake recipe is a super alternative to a traditional apple pie.

 I hope you enjoy making it and please let me know how you get on in the comments section below!